Skip to content

 Eventually NumPy may need to offer explicitly thread-safe data structures, but it is a valid choice to initially support free-threading while still exposing possibly unsafe operations if users use the library unsafely.

 The Python standard library offers a rich API for multithreaded programming.
-This includes the threading module, which offers relatively low-level locking and synchronization primitives, as well as the queue module and the ThreadPoolExecutor high-level thread pool interface.
+This includes the threading module, which offers relatively low-level locking and synchronization primitives, as well as the queue module for safe communication between threads, and the ThreadPoolExecutor high-level thread pool runner.

 If you'd like to learn more about multithreaded Python programming in the GIL-enabled build, Santiago Basulto's tutorial from PyCon 2020 is a good place to start.